Building Emotional Intelligence In Recovery

 During therapy, you and your individual therapist can work together to find more room in your life for silence to reflect and meditate on your recovery.

-Similarly, group therapy exercises can help you to describe the things in your life that might be blocking your ability to fully experience recovery from substance abuse.
+Similarly, group therapy exercises can help you to understand the things in your life that might be blocking your ability to fully experience recovery from substance abuse.
 In doing so, you will gain insight into emotionally healthy alternative behaviors that can help you to lessen miscommunication and boost positive connections with others.

 Uncover and Accept the Past

 Making peace with the generational trauma that has been passed down to you through your family history, including personality traits, ways of coping with pain, and unhealthy forms of communication is the first step in undoing maladaptive behavioral patterns and replacing them with adaptive coping techniques.
-Intentionally work through and process the impact of significant traumatic events that shaped your current situation, such as the death of a loved one, an unexpected pregnancy, divorce, abuse, violence, or an unsafe living environment.
+You can intentionally work through and process the impact of significant traumatic events that shaped your current situation, such as the death of a loved one, an unexpected pregnancy, divorce, abuse, violence, or an unsafe living environment.
 As you grow, you will learn to accept all of your previous life experiences and understand how each has worked to uniquely shape you into who you are.

 Rebuild Your Connection to the Self